jameslawler/notes/docs/portuguese-language/verbs/produzir.md

 ## Writing Prompts

-1. Você já tentou cultivar seus próprios vegetais?
+1. Você já tentou cultivar os seus próprios vegetais?
 Have you tried growing your own vegetables?
-2. Quer produzir seu próprio conteúdo?
+2. Quer produzir o seu próprio conteúdo?
 Do you want to produce your own content?
 3. O que produz o seu país de origem?
 What does your home country produce?